Frequently asked questions

 I use another external service to store my data.
 What should I do?

 We recommend that you migrate to Box as the service offers unlimited, backed-up storage at no cost to you.
 If you use Box to collaborate with a group, the data is retained even when colleagues who originally created it leave the College.
 The College is working with Box to make new features available to help you manage your data.

 All research publications produced by Imperial authors must include a statement on how the underlying data can be accessed (a ‘data access statement’).
 This is in line with RCUK and individual funder policies.
 The College provides guidance and templates for data access statements.

 The most straightforward way to make data available is to deposit it in a public repository (also known as an archive or data centre).
 In many cases, this will also meet the requirement to archive your data for the long term.
 Most data repositories will give you a Digital Object Identifier (DOI) for your dataset, enabling it to be cited and tracked like a regular publication.
 The College provides guidance on identifying a suitable data repository.

 Does the College have a data repository or catalogue?

-There are currently no plans for the College to develop its own data repository; instead we recommend suitable external solutions.
-Spiral, the College’s open access repository, is currently being enhanced to act as a data catalogue: while it won’t hold the data, it will point to the repository where data is stored.
-Adding information about your datasets and software to your Symplectic profile ensures that your outputs will be featured when the Spiral upgrade work will be finished in late autumn 2015.
+Spiral, the College’s open access repository, also acts as a data catalogue: while it won’t hold the data, it will point to the repository where data is stored.
+Adding information about your datasets and software to your Symplectic profile ensures that your outputs will be featured in Spiral.

 Do I have to publish all my data?